BinduMadhuriK/PowerBI-Dashboards/Food & Beverage Sales Analysis Dashboard/README.md

+# Project: Food & Beverage Sales Analysis Dashboard using Power BI

 This project is focused on analyzing sales data and providing insights for a fictitious e-commerce (Food and Beverage)Company using the Power Bi tool to clean, transform and visualize its dataset.

+#### Case study:
-Case study: Lilo Foods and Beverages provides its customers with a range of services, including sales of food products and drinks.
+Lilo Foods and Beverages provides its customers with a range of services, including sales of food products and drinks.
 As part of its commitment to improving customer experience and optimizing its operations.
 I have analyzed its sales data and provide a report/dashboard that provides insights into the business questions.

-About the dataset:
+#### About the dataset:
 The dataset provided has one fact table(sales data)which contains all the quantitative information and also has 260,097 rows and 11 columns and a dimension table (product data) which stores attributes that describe the objects in a fact table and has 798 rows and 4 columns.
 You can download the practice dataset from this repository.

 From Food & Beverage Sales Analysis Dashboard, I have tackled data complexities by cleaning, modeling, and processing it with Power Query and DAX.
 Leveraged Revenue Intelligence, Date Functions, and various charts for insightful visualizations.
+Charts capture sales trends by total revenue, ATP and total orders.

+#### Software used: PowerBI Desktop and Excel.

-Key KPIs:
+#### Key KPIs:
 1. Total & average revenue generated
 2. Total number of orders placed
 3. Average ticket price